fmay/ziggyusaurus/docs/user-guide/Queuing.md

 Ziggy operates its own background queuing mechanism for all Flows.
 This ensures that the system is not overloaded with requests.

-All Flows will first be placed into the System Queue before being released for execution.

-You can set the number of parallel Flow executions using the `MAX_CONCURENT_JOBS` parameter in your `.env` file.
-This is 10 by default.

-Flows will be released for execution immediately up to `MAX_CONCURENT_JOBS`.
-Thereafter, they will be queued and released as Flows complete.
+You should refer to [Performance tuning](docs/user-guide/Performance-Tuning.md) for information on how to optimize your server configuration.

-The only way to circumvent the system queue is when [launching Flows from an external API call](user-guide/Launching-flows.md).
+The only way to circumvent the system queue is when [launching Flows from an external API call](user-guide/Launching-flows.md) and specifying `doNotQueue`.
 However, this should not be abused in high volume situations as system overload protection is bypassed.

 ## User Defined Queue (rate limiting)